legends2k/blog/content/note/git_concepts.md

 git pull --rebase origin master
 {{< /highlight >}}

 `git pull` is just `git fetch` followed by `git merge` which creates a new merge commit.  `git pull --rebase`, however, is `git fetch` and `git rebase`; it pulls commits from remote to your current branch and then replay your commits atop your current branch’s tip -- this works if there’re no merge conflicts; otherwise you’ve to resolve conflicts as you’d normally.
 The resolution (changes) become a part of one of your commits where rebase halted; you’d end up [re-writing your commit][rebase conflict].
 However, you don’t have to force push your changes to the remote since the resolution just happened in your local commits.
-Rewriting of (commit) history, as long as it is not public, is OK 😉
+Rewriting (commit) history, as long as it is not public, is OK 😉

 A counter point to pull-with-rebase: if you want logical separation of a set of commits, say for a completely new feature, then rebase --- which makes them inline, muddled with unrelated history --- isn’t the right tool; use `merge` instead.

 > Use `git pull --rebase` when your changes do not deserve a separate branch.

 seems to be the appropriate answer to [when should I `git pull --rebase`][when pull rebase].

 [rebase conflict]: https://stackoverflow.com/a/35025978/183120
 [when pull rebase]: https://stackoverflow.com/q/2472254/183120